czhou578/Thomas-Sowell-Notes/Wealth-Poverty-And-Politics.md

 Right of low income people to prefer prosperous society.

-One of the reasons for paying people for their productivity, rather than their merits, is that productivity is far easier to determine than merit
+**Fact** One of the reasons for paying people for their productivity, rather than their merits, is that productivity is far easier to determine than merit